etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ###  JSON Matchers

-Openbravo provides a set of matchers that can be useful when asserting JSONObjects or JSONArrays.
+Etendo provides a set of matchers that can be useful when asserting JSONObjects or JSONArrays.

 ####  equal